nkkuntal/shim-review/README.md

 ### Is upstream commit [75b0cea7bf307f362057cc778efe89af4c615354 "ACPI: configfs: Disallow loading ACPI tables when locked down"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=75b0cea7bf307f362057cc778efe89af4c615354) applied?
 ### Is upstream commit [eadb2f47a3ced5c64b23b90fd2a3463f63726066 "lockdown: also lock down previous kgdb use"](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=eadb2f47a3ced5c64b23b90fd2a3463f63726066) applied?
 *******************************************************************************
-All the above patches are applied to our kernel (6.1.79) and we frequently update to latest upstream Linux kernel v6.1.x.
+All the above patches are applied to our kernel and we frequently update to latest upstream Linux kernel v6.1.x.

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
 Photon OS actively backports features and bugfixes from upstream Linux kernel.
-Majority of them are distinguished in,
-- Preempt RT kernel patches
-- VMware appliance-specific performance and/or security patches
+We also have various VMware appliance-specific performance and security patches, and patches to enforce kernel lockdown when secure boot is enabled.

 Our full patch list is here: https://github.com/vmware/photon/tree/5.0/SPECS/linux

-[DISCUSS]

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?